ggc-itec/ioexp-jni/README.md

 ![Visual Studio Directories](https://raw.github.com/ggc-itec/ioexp-jni/master/images/vs-properties.png)

+Under the properties page, go to Linker -> Input -> Additional Depedencies, and add the relevant .lib files.

 The implemented cpp file is shown [here](https://github.com/ggc-itec/ioexp-jni/blob/master/DGIO-DLL/DGIO-DLL/DGIOUtility.cpp).
 Build the solution and the **DLL** will be generated.

 ###Using the DLL